oroinc/documentation/crm/user_guide_sales_tools/b2b_sales/business_customers.rst

     :ref:`Custom Reports <user-guide-reports>` can be added to analyze details of business customers in OroCRM.

-    :ref:`Workflows <doc--workflows>` can be created to define rules and guidelines on possible actions/updates of business customers in the system.
+    :ref:`Workflows <doc--system--workflow-management>` can be created to define rules and guidelines on possible actions/updates of business customers in the system.

 ..
 BCrLOwnerClear| image:: /img/buttons/BCrLOwnerClear.png